michellemounde/michellemounde/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently focusing on building my portfolio, contributing to open source and on a job search.
 - 🌱 I completed the Full-Stack Software Engineering curriculum on App Academy Open.
-- ⚡ Fun fact: I made a career switch from QS to CS to CS (Quantity Surveying to Customer Service to Computer Science).

 ### :hammer_and_wrench: Skills:
 <div>